ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingparticletracking.rst

        the input data, or ArcGIS Pro does not have read/write access to input or output file locations.

       i.
 If you cannot find a solution to the issue, then please submit a [New issue] in the ArcNLET-Py GitHub repository (`Issues · ArcNLET-Py/ArcNLET-Py · GitHub <https://github.com/ArcNLET-Py/ArcNLET-Py/issues>`__)
          as described in the GitHub instructions at `Creating an issue - GitHub Docs <https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue>`__.

 .. figure:: ./media/usingparticletrackingMedia/media/image13.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 6.5in
-   :height: 3.73403in

-   Figure 5‑43: The ArcNLET-Py Particle Tracking Module outputs in the Contents Pane and Map
+   Figure 11-13: The ArcNLET-Py Particle Tracking Module outputs in the Contents Pane and Map